pns1123/cheatsheet/README.md

 # cheatsheet
-clever commands for dealing with small repetitive problems
+commands for repetitive problems I can not remember